Kandie Frederick profile image

 Loan Type Assumable?
 Notes

-FHA ✅ Yes Buyer must qualify with lender; small assumption fee
+FHA ✅ Yes Buyer must qualify with the lender; small assumption fee

 VA ✅ Yes Buyer must qualify; seller’s entitlement may stay tied up unless buyer is VA-eligible

-Conventional ❌ Generally No Most have “due-on-sale” clause
+Conventional ❌ Generally No Most have a “due-on-sale” clause

-Private/Seller-Financed ✅ Possible Depends on note/deed of trust terms
+Private/Seller-Financed ✅ Possible Depends on the note/deed of trust terms

 Challenges & Considerations

-• Equity gap: Buyer may need large down payment or secondary financing
+• Equity gap: Buyers may need a large down payment or secondary financing

 • Lender processing time: Can take longer than a traditional sale

-• Qualification: Buyer must meet lender’s credit/income requirements
+• Qualification: Buyers must meet the lender’s credit/income requirements

-• VA entitlement: Seller may lose ability to use VA benefit until entitlement is restored
+• VA entitlement: Sellers may lose the ability to use the VA benefit until the entitlement is restored

 Assumable Loan Process